 4. Hemp fibers being spun into usable yarn.

 5. Raw hemp yarn in all its glory!

 6. Hemp yarn being knit into griege (raw and undyed) fabric for clothing production.

 7. Production!
-Where the fabric is cut and sewn into a tee.
+Where the fabric is cut, sewn and turned into a wearable tee.